basecamp/bc3-api/sections/everything.md

 * `GET /todos/completed.json` — to-dos that have been completed.
 * `GET /todos/unassigned.json` — open to-dos with no assignees.
 * `GET /todos/no_due_date.json` — open to-dos that have no due date.

+These endpoints are preserved as the canonical API paths; the standalone all-to-dos web page was removed — the BC5 web app shows these tasks in the combined `/tasks` report.

 Each response is an array of buckets with their matching to-do recordings: